wader/bump/README.md

   pipeline PIPELINE     Run a filter pipeline

-BUMPFILE is a file with CONFIG:s or glob patterns of FILE:s FILE is file with EMBEDCONFIG:s or versions to be checked or updated CONFIG is "NAME /REGEXP/ PIPELINE"
+BUMPFILE is a file with CONFIG:s or glob patterns of FILE:s FILE is a file with EMBEDCONFIG:s or versions to be checked and updated EMBEDCONFIG is "bump: CONFIG"
-EMBEDCONFIG is "bump: CONFIG"
+CONFIG is
+  NAME /REGEXP/ PIPELINE |
+  NAME command COMMAND |
+  NAME after COMMAND |
+  NAME message MESSAGE |
+  NAME link "TITLE" "URL"
+NAME is a configuration name
-PIPELINE is a filter pipeline: FILTER|FILTER|...
+REGEXP is a regexp with one submatch to find current version PIPELINE is a filter pipeline: FILTER|FILTER|...
 FILTER
   git:<repo> | <repo.git>